 How to Watch

-Watch PBS and Austin PBS, KLRU-TV shows online anytime.
-Download the PBS app on your AppleTV, Xbox, Roku or other device and localize to Austin PBS, KLRU-TV or watch online at PBS.org.
+Watch PBS and Austin PBS shows online anytime.
+Download the PBS app on your AppleTV, Xbox, Roku or other device and localize to Austin PBS or watch online at PBS.org.

-Austin PBS, KLRU-TV’s main channel reflects, celebrates and inspires Central Texas through creative excellence, community engagement and lifelong learning in addition to providing locally produced and quality national television programming from PBS and other sources.
+Austin PBS’s main channel reflects, celebrates and inspires Central Texas through creative excellence, community engagement and lifelong learning in addition to providing locally produced and quality national television programming from PBS and other sources.

 |Over the air||18.1|